microsoftgraph/microsoft-graph-toolkit/docs/authentication.md

     <mgt-msal-provider client-id="<YOUR_CLIENT_ID>"></mgt-msal-provider>
     ```

-2. Use the 'mgt-wam-provider' for authenticating with the Web Authentication Manager in Windows.
+2. Use the `mgt-wam-provider` for authenticating with the Web Authentication Manager in Windows.
 See [docs](./components/providers/mgt-wam-provider.md)

     ```html
     <mgt-wam-provider client-id="<YOUR_CLIENT_ID>"></mgt-wam-provider>